emarsden/pgmacs/doc/src/about.md

 running in your platform’s **window system**.

+## Production-ready?

+PGmacs is in **beta status**.
+As of 2024-07, the author has sufficient confidence in the code to use it to modify real PostgreSQL databases used in production.

 ## Supported versions

-PGmacs is in **beta status**.
-Please only use it on test databases that do not contain important data.

 **Emacs version**: PGmacs requires Emacs version 29.
 It has also been tested on the pre-release v30.
 It has mostly been tested on Linux, but should work as expected on Microsoft